TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 was complete in December 2011 when it was used for the CASL VERA build system.
 In early 2012, the ORNL CASL-related projects Denovo and SCALE (see [`SCALE, 2011`_]) adopted TriBITS as their native development build systems.
-Shortly after, TriBITS was adopted the native build system for the CASL-related University of Michigan code MPACT.
+Shortly after, TriBITS was adopted as the native build system for the CASL-related University of Michigan code MPACT.
 In addition to being used in CASL, all of these codes also had a significant life outside of CASL.
 Because they used the same TriBITS build system, it proved relatively easy to keep these various